Course Materials

 Question #3 references the file Warehouse Costs by Throughput.
 This is another example of regression analysis.
 This time it is applied to the fixed and variable costs of the warehouse.

-Question #5 references a file called Investment Decisions.
+Question #5 references a file called Investment Decisions (Colab version or Juptyer Notebook version).
 This is a full model for a fast-growing beverage company in the UK.
 This is interesting because it adds multiple time periods to the model.

 Question #7 references a file called Accounting Allocations.
 This file is an exercise in allocating the accounting costs to fixed and variable costs.